 - Despite red maple’s abundance and expansive geographic range we do not have a handle on whether this species exhibits a correspondingly large variation in traits.

 What’s next for TASpeR?

-2019 is the year of our initial project roll out and we will focus on a single species, red maple.
-In future years we will continue to sample red maples, and also include other species with different geographic distributions and focus on a broader suite of leaf traits.
+2019 was the year of our initial project roll out and we focused on a single species, red maple.
+In 2020 and beyond we will continue to sample red maples, and also include other plant species growing in the same communities as the red maple.
 By extending TASpeR to include samples from multiple tree species we will be well positioned to address some fundamental questions in ecology, such as the niche width – trait variation hypothesis.